>> Home

 Edible Qualities

-Hardired Nectarine is a small tree that is typically grown for its edible qualities.
+Hardired Nectarine is a small tree that is commonly grown for its edible qualities.
 It produces scarlet round fruit (technically 'drupes') with hints of yellow and yellow flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: